Mufakose

-Mufakose is the totem of the [Zumba] Shona people of central Zimbabwe who settled in the Mazoe valley in the early nineteenth century.

-Three brothers of Mhofu totem Shayachimwe Mukombami, Nyakudya Chiweshe and Gutsa left their ancestral lands under Nyashanu in Buhera after domestic issues.
-After settling down in the Harare-Mazoe area.
+Mufakose is the totem of the Zumba Shona people of central Zimbabwe who settled in the Mazoe valley in the early nineteenth century.
+Three brothers of Mhofu, Totem Shayachimwe Mukombami, Nyakudya Chiweshe and Gutsa left their ancestral lands under Nyashanu in Buhera after domestic issues.
+They settled in the Harare-Mazoe area.

-Hwata name was adopted as a nickname as he had long legs and walked like a Hwata bird (Secretary bird).
+He took Hwata name as a nickname as he had long legs and walked like a Hwata bird (Secretary bird).

-Mufakose praise name was adopted after the brothers' children fought amongst themselves for land and women. if one won he would also have lost having killed a brother. hence Mufakose, losing either way and Mutenhesanwa (those who fight amongst themselves).
+Mufakose's praise name was adopted after the brothers' children fought amongst themselves for land and women.
+If one won he would also have lost having killed a brother. hence Mufakose, losing either way and Mutenhesanwa (those who fight amongst themselves).

-All male descendants of Hwata dynasty are called Mhofu, Hwata, Mufakose or Shava and female descendants are called Chihera.
+All male descendants of Hwata dynasty are called Mhofu, Hwata, Mufakose or Shava, while female descendants are called Chihera.

 A suburb in Harare, Zimbabwe, called Mufakose, is named after the Hwata dynasty.
-It is also known as "Mufombi".
+It is also known as Mufombi.